rajeshkbutta/rajeshkbutta.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: USF Department of Computer Science.
 Tampa, FL USA.
-<p>"Yesterday is history, tomorrow is a mystery, but today is a gift.
-That is why it is called the present" - Grandmaster Oogway</p>
+"Yesterday is history, tomorrow is a mystery, but today is a gift.
+That is why it is called the present" - Grandmaster Oogway

 profile:
   align: right